lgbt-foundation/whitepaper/whitepaper.md

 ### Community Rewards

-To kickstart the ecosystem of the launch partners and future Foundation members, an amount of 50,000,000 tokens will remain in the Foundation and will be granted to the users of the participating partners.
-This will allow each each app or community to immediately utilize the tokens and to move existing reward programs seamlessly to the LGBT Token.
+To kickstart the ecosystem of the launch partners and future LGBT Foundation members, an amount of 50,000,000 tokens will remain in the LGBT Foundation and will be granted to the users of the participating partners.
+This will allow each app or community to immediately utilize the tokens and to move existing reward programs seamlessly to the LGBT Token.

 ### Integration Partners / Legal / Marketing